jomyg/terraform-packer-ami/README.md

 ---

 ## Description
 Packer is a tool for build a golden images also packer is lightwight.
-As of here, I have used to provision the image using a packer|terraform script.
+As of here, I have used to provision the image using a packer script.

 -----
 ### How to install packer on your machine